igorsterner/acs/README.md

 You can change `igorsterner/acs-benchmark` to `igorsterner/acs-corpus` for the corpus, `de-en` to any of the other language pairs, and for `de-en` there are also `validation` and `train` splits.

-Any problems, or you just want text files to start with, drop me an email at firstnamelastnamedotgmaildotcom.
+Any problems, or you just want text files to start with, drop me an email at firstnamelastnameatgmaildotcom.

 # Generate minimal pairs of code-switching